 3. Choose responsibly produced foodstuffs

 Every day, we eat food produced in different parts of the world, the production of which can affect the environment of its country of origin and the life of the local population, either positively or negatively.
-In order to guarantee the sustainably and fairly produced food, several international systems have been developed.
+In order to guarantee the availability of sustainably and fairly produced food, several international systems have been developed.

 Certified products and organic food should be preferred.
 It is not necessary to buy only domestic food, because food production provides an income for people in many poor countries.